Thank you for inviting international visitors to campus!

-1) CENTER FOR INTERNATIONAL EDUCATION: Liaise with Amy Richwine of Center for International Education at least two months in advance to determine whether there is any action required by the university regarding immigration, insurance, etc. Read Protocol for inviting international visitors to campus at http://www.wlu.edu/x20065.xml .
+1) CENTER FOR INTERNATIONAL EDUCATION: Liaise with Amy Richwine of Center for International Education at least two months in advance to determine whether there is any action required by the university regarding immigration, insurance, etc. Read Protocol for inviting international visitors to campus.
 This protocol details the immigration and documentation requirements for inviting an international visitor to campus.

 2) DEAN'S OFFICE: Complete letter of invitation with your Academic Dean.
 Make sure the visitor understands what you and the university are expecting from him/her and what the university will be doing in return and has a key contact person in the department if he/she has questions.
 For professors and teaching assistants/instructors, check to make sure information (names, courses) is included with appropriate registration materials or other academic/department submissions.

 3) PAPERWORK: Liaise with Human Resources and Business Office to determine what paperwork is required for person's visit.
 Make sure visitor has appointments with Human Resources, Business Office, University Services (for ID card), and any other offices that the visitor needs to meet with upon arriving on campus.
 Confirm that ITS has set-up an e-mail account and issued a system login(s) - note this will be done after the visitor has signed paperwork with Human Resources.
 Contact Dana Camper if a phone extension will be needed.
 Make sure the visitor is added to all appropriate directory/distribution lists and that they attend faculty orientation activities if appropriate.
 Take visitor to Business Office, Human Resources and Auxiliary Services.